TRACE-Structures/uncertain_variables/README.md

 - **`LaguerrePolynomials`**: For exponential distributions

 ## Authors and acknowledgment
-The code is developed by András Urbanics, Bence Popovics, Emese Vastag, Uroš Bohinc and Noémi Friedman in the TRACE-Structures group.
+The code is developed by András Urbanics, Bence Popovics, Emese Vastag Elmar Zander and Noémi Friedman in the TRACE-Structures group.

 The research and the development is founded by the Eurpean Union as part of the BUILDCHAIN project.